Claude Platform Docs

 • multiagent is replaced as a whole, including its agents roster.
 Pass null to clear it.

 • Metadata is merged at the key level.
 Keys you provide are added or updated.
 Keys you omit are preserved.
-To delete a specific key, set its value to an empty string.
+To delete a specific key, set its value to null.

 • No-op detection.
 If the update produces no change relative to the current version, no new version is created and the existing version is returned.